LizaLaugardHald/P5_Project/README.md

 ## How to run the program
 Import the project in your prefered Java IDE and run the code.
 Note that the database no longer exist, so most of the program will not function.
+Please contact me for a video of the HeartSmartShare SSE System.